 Pinterest is different from platforms like Facebook and Instagram.
 Does Pinterest actually count as social media?
 Or is it something completely different?

 Pinterest is a social media platform.
-While it’s quite different from Facebook, Instagram, and Snapchat.
-It still qualifies as social media and a social network.
+While it’s quite different from Facebook, Instagram, Snapchat, and Tik Tok, it still qualifies as social media and a social network.

 How does the Merriam Webster Dictionary define “social media”?

 According to Merriam Webster Dictionary:

 Forms of electronic communication through which users create online communities to share information, ideas, personal messages, and other content (such as videos)Merriam Webster Entry

 Let’s look at how effectively Pinterest meets each aspect of a social network mentioned in the quote.

 Definition Part 1: “Users create online communities”

 While Facebook and LinkedIn have the most involved communities, there are a variety of communities on Pinterest as well.